This new book is about teensy-weensy firecracker love...

 May Pamela Capone’s often-hilarious observations and always-engaging experiences put a little fuel in your tank to help you get up and over, so you can see that all things are indeed possible . . . if you believe that Love can.

 By day, a self-professed professional unpaid people watcher and evidence gatherer, and by night, an insomniac dot connector, Pamela Capone lives in Southern California with her husband, John.
-They have two fabulous adult children together, Joey and Cassie, and one phenomenal grandson, Brooks.
+They have two fabulous adult children together, Joey and Cassie, and two phenomenal grandchildren, Brooks and Matilda.

 These stories pack a punch!